Baby Essentials for the First 3 Months You Can’t Forget About

 It’s not just a legal requirement in many places, but it’s the best way to protect your baby during rides if there’s a sudden stop or an accident.

 We got this Graco infant car seat because it’s lighter and cheaper than most.
-We debated for a while about whether we needed to get an infant car seat or if we could just use a convertible car seat.
+We debated for a while whether we needed to get an infant car seat or if we could just use a convertible car seat.

-Ultimately we decided to get an infant car seat because we live in the suburbs and mostly commute by car.
+Ultimately, we decided to get an infant car seat because we live in the suburbs and mostly commute by car.
 The infant car seat made it easy for us to bring her in and out of the car without waking her.

 We used this as our primary car seat when my daughter was around 1.5 years old and grew out of the infant car seat.